Lemon Garlic Butter Shrimp Delightful and Easy Recipe

 Best practices for freezing and thawing

 When freezing shrimp, place it in a freezer-safe bag.
 Remove as much air as possible before sealing.
 Label the bag with the date.
 You can freeze shrimp for up to three months.
 To thaw, move it to the fridge overnight.
 For quick thawing, place the bag in cold water for about 30 minutes.
 This keeps the shrimp tasty and safe.
-For more details, check the Full Recipe.

 FAQs